token2/fido2-manage.ps1/README.md

 ### Usage
+Rename `gui.ps1.txt` tp `gui.ps1` and `run.bat.txt` to `run.bat`

-You can use the FIDO2 Token Management Tool by either running the `gui.ps1` script directly with PowerShell or with the batch file.
+You can use the FIDO2 Token Management Tool by either running the `gui.ps1` script directly with PowerShell or with `run.bat`.
+Note that this tool should be launched as administrator